 At The Umansky Law Firm, we protect the rights of veterans who are facing criminal charges.
-Our Orlando vet diversion lawyers can help you explore your options and determine if participation in the Veterans Diversion program is right for you.
+Our Orlando DUI defense lawyers can help you explore your options and determine if participation in the Veterans Diversion program is right for you.

 Veterans Diversion Program Eligibility

 Our Orange County lawyers can offer you guidance throughout the Veterans Diversion program.
 First, it must be determined if you are eligible to participate.
 To qualify, the offense cannot be:

 - A first-degree felony

 - A criminal traffic offense, but the veteran can still qualify for DUI diversion

 If you are eligible for Veterans Diversion, you will be required to:

 - Complete community service hours